 - Provide feedback on teachers and mentor with whom they engage;

-- Form one (1) company during the Semester that uses the corporate form and basic corporate documents approved by Collective as defined in Section 6.A and 6.B, and Collective shall at its sole discretion choose one (1) such company to be the “Graduate Company” under the terms of this Agreement;
+- Founder agrees to form one (1) company during the Semester that uses the corporate form and basic corporate documents approved by Collective, and Collective shall at its sole discretion choose one (1) such company to be the “Graduate Company” under the terms of this Agreement;

-- Cause the Graduate Company to (i) execute a signature by way of submission of this Agreement, and upon such execution and delivery of the agreement become a party to this Agreement, and (ii) issue Equity Consideration within seven (7) days;
+- Cause the Graduate Company to (i) execute a signature page to this Agreement, and upon such execution and delivery of the signature page become a party to this Agreement, and (ii) issue Equity Consideration within seven (7) days;

-- Pay Collective a one-time fee for course administration and materials in the amount specified below and agreed upon by submission hereto;
+- Pay Collective a one-time fee for course administration and materials in the amount specified on the signature page hereto;

-- Guarantee that Graduate Company fulfills its obligations under this Agreement, including the obligation to deliver the Equity Consideration or Acquisition Value as defined in Section 6.D to Collective under Section 3, and indemnify Collective for (i) any failure of Graduate Company to execute this Agreement, and (ii) any and all breaches by Graduate Company of its obligations under this Agreement.
+- Guarantee that Graduate Company fulfills its obligations under this Agreement, and indemnify Collective for (i) any failure of Graduate Company to execute this Agreement, and (ii) any and all breaches by Graduate Company of its obligations under this Agreement.

 - Obligations of Graduate Company.
 By executing this Agreement, Graduate Company agrees to:

-- In the event that the Graduate Company is unable to issue Equity Consideration in a form acceptable to Collective in accordance with Section 3.A, pay Collective 4% of the Acquisition Value, and not take any action to circumvent the rights of Collective to any Acquisition Value;
+- In the event that the Graduate Company is unable to issue Equity Consideration in a form acceptable to Collective, pay Collective 4% of the Acquisition Value, and not take any action to circumvent the rights of Collective to any Acquisition Value;

 - Indemnify Collective for the costs (including attorneys’ fees and expenses) of any action to enforce the payment of any amounts owed to Collective under this Agreement,i including the payment of the Acquisition Value, and hereby grants and conveys to Collective the Collateral Security for any unpaid balances of the Acquisition Value;